AventusDAO/avn-gateway-api/README.md

 **RESULT FIELDS** \
 `totalStaked` - the total amount of AVT actively staked \
+`minimumStaked` - the minimum amount staked by a staker \
+`minUserBond` - the minimum amount of stake allowed by the chain for first time stakers.
+This restriction does not apply when topping up stake. \
+`maxNominatorsRewardedPerValidator` - the maximum number of stakers that will be rewared per validator. \
+`totalStakers` - the total number of stakers, excluding validators. \
 `averageStaked` - the average stake, calculated as `totalStaked` divided by `total number of active stakers`

 **BODY**
 ```